 Best Carry-On Travel Backpack — Top Picks for One-Bag Travel

 The best carry-on travel backpack maximizes capacity within airline size limits (typically 22" x 14" x 9"), opens like a suitcase rather than a top-loader, and has dedicated laptop and tech pockets.
 For most one-bag travelers a 40-45L pack hits the sweet spot — large enough for a week of clothes, small enough to fit overhead.
-Below are the top picks across premium, value, and ultralight categories.
-Pair any of them with packing cubes for the best results.

 Top picks at a glance